Tillis is the junior senator from North Carolina and is a Republican. He has served since Jan 6, 2015. Tillis is next up for reelection in 2020.

 H.R 22, formerly the Hire More Heroes Act, has become the Senate’s vehicle for passage of the Developing a Reliable and Innovative Vision for the Economy Act or DRIVE Act (S. 1647).
 The DRIVE Act is a major bipartisan transportation bill that would authorize funding ...

-From Jan 2015 to Oct 2018, Tillis missed 22 of 1,066 roll call votes, which is 2.1%.
-This is on par with the median of 1.5% among the lifetime records of senators currently serving.
+From Jan 2015 to Dec 2018, Tillis missed 25 of 1,082 roll call votes, which is 2.3%.
+This is worse than the median of 1.5% among the lifetime records of senators currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|